mit-ll/CEP/README.md

 $ make -f Makefile.vc707-u500devkit mcs
 ```

-Build time will vary based on the machine, but could be the range of 1 to 2 hours.
+Build time will vary based on the machine, but could be in the range of 1 to 2 hours.
 The first step will create the Chisel-generated verilog with the second creating the bitfile for the VC-707.

-Following the build process and assuming the Digilent Adept 2 drivers have been installed, you can program a VC-707 attached via USB using the following script:
+Following the b0uild process and assuming the [Digilent Adept 2 drivers](https://reference.digilentinc.com/reference/software/adept/start?redirect=1#software_downloads) have been installed, you can program a VC-707 attached via USB using the following script:

 ```sh
 ./program_card.sh